 INC_APPEND_HISTORY but also imports new commands, allowing lines to be shared across multiple open sessions.

 So what does any of this mean?
 It means that someone like me who works with a terminal multiplexer like TMUX can configure Zsh so that every shell command persists in the history beyond open/close and are immediately available across all open windows, making the terminal feel much more integrated.

-Now let’s take a look at how we can handle duplicate lines.
-For example, if I’ve just run
+Now let’s take a look at how to handle duplicate lines.
+For example, if we’ve just run

-exit on three open TMUX windows and would like to cycle back to a history item just before, I will have to traverse the duplicates.
+exit on three open TMUX windows and would like to cycle back to a history item just before, we would have to traverse the duplicates.
 We can do better.